Skip to content

 Field Type Default Description

-content String.t() The extracted text content
+content String.t() The raw source text of this chunk.

-start_line integer() Start line
+start_line integer() Zero-indexed start line of this chunk.

-end_line integer() End line
+end_line integer() Zero-indexed end line of this chunk.

-metadata ChunkContext Document metadata
+metadata ChunkContext Contextual metadata about this chunk.

 CommentInfo